BerkeleyAutomation/cloth_simulation/README.md

 # cloth_simulation
-This repository contains scripts used to simulate cloth physics in 3D under various conditions and interactiosn.
+This repository contains scripts used to simulate cloth physics in 3D under various conditions and interactions.

 ## Files, Scripts, and Directories: